hashicorp/terraform-provider-azurerm/website/docs/r/log_analytics_cluster.html.markdown

 ~> **NOTE:** The assigned `principal_id` and `tenant_id` can be retrieved after the identity `type` has been set to `SystemAssigned` and the Log Analytics Cluster has been created.
 More details are available below.

----

-An `key_vault_property` block exports the following:

-* `key_name` - (Optional) The name of the key associated with the Log Analytics cluster.

-* `key_vault_uri` - (Optional) The Key Vault uri which holds they key associated with the Log Analytics cluster.

-* `key_version` - (Optional) The version of the key associated with the Log Analytics cluster.

-~> **NOTE:** You must first successfully provision a Log Analytics cluster before you can configure the Log Analytics cluster for Customer-Managed Keys by defining a `key_vault_property` block.
-Customer-Managed Key capability is regional.
-Your Azure Key Vault, cluster and linked Log Analytics workspaces must be in the same region, but they can be in different subscriptions.

 ## Attributes Reference

 In addition to the Arguments listed above - the following Attributes are exported: